geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/performance.rst

 WMTS Multidimensional performance
 =================================

-The multi-dimensional extension extension is designed to get quick summary responses, either when providing the full dimensions descriptions, or drilling into a particular sub-context, e.g., finding the times available in a particular bounding box.
+The multi-dimensional extension is designed to get quick summary responses, either when providing the full dimensions descriptions, or drilling into a particular sub-context, e.g., finding the times available in a particular bounding box.